medusa-project/active-medusa/README.md

 b = Bytestream.new(parent_url: 'http://url/of/parent/container')
 ```

-Before saving it, you will probably want to associate some data with it.
+Before saving this, you will probably want to associate some data with it.
 You
 can specify an IO stream to read:

 ```ruby